notebook icon

 Word Problems are often the hardest part of our math instruction.
 They can visually overwhelm students.
 They often contain extraneous information or multiple steps for completion.
 Students often struggle to persevere through complex problems.
-But, ultimately, it is through these complex problems that we are able to truly see our students’ understanding of math concepts and standards.
+But, ultimately, it is through these complex problems that we are able to truly see our students’ understanding of math concepts and proficiency with the standards.
 Our students are expected to persevere through solving them, to demonstrate understanding, and to use a variety of strategies.
 I detail my experience with difficulties with story problems in my post Why Your Students Struggle with Word Problems.
 I use a modified 3 Reads Strategy in my classroom to help students make sense of complex word problems during our Word Problem of the Day.
 I connect it to the Close Reading we do during E/LA.

 We have to read the problem closely to truly understand what is being asked of us as mathematicians.